William Blake's illustrations of Paradise Lost: Description and provenance

 The Linnell set is incomplete – it contains only Satan Watching the Endearments of Adam and Eve, The Creation of Eve and Michael Foretells the Crucifixion.
-These are exactly the same as their corresponding entries in the Butts set in both size and composition, the major difference being their loose handling of the watercolor.
+It is thought that the set was never completed by Blake, but that it was also going to consist of twelve paintings like his other sets.
+The paintings in this set are exactly the same as their corresponding entries in the Butts set in both size and composition, the major difference being their loose handling of the watercolor.
+The paintings were drawn in pen and painted in watercolor over pencil drawings.
 Like the Linnell set of William Blake's Illustrations of the Book of Job, these were commissioned by Blake's patron John Linnell, and traced by Linnell from the Butts set.
 An entry in Linnell's journal dates the commission to 9 May 1822.
 Currently Satan Watching the Endearments of Adam and Eve and The Creation of Eve are in the collection of the National Gallery of Victoria, and Michael Foretells the Crucifixion is in the collection of the Fitzwilliam Museum.

 Analysis

 Illustration to Milton a Poem.
 In Blake's mythology, Adam and Satan are two extremes of the fallen Albion.

 There are twelve plates in each of the Paradise Lost sets, one for each of the books in the poem.
 While some of these, such as Satan, Sin and Death: Satan Comes to the Gates of Hell, depict specific scenes from the epic; others, such as Satan Watching the Endearments of Adam and Eve, are syntheses of several scenes.
 In the latter case, Blake employed visual barriers to separate the elements from different scenes, such as the arc of the bower in Satan Watching the Endearments of Adam and Eve.

 In Blake's mythology, Albion's fall from a divine androgyny to a sexual nature divides him into the Four Zoas, their spectres (representative of hypocritical morality), and their emanations (female halves).
 In the Paradise Lost illustrations, Adam is analogous to the fallen Albion, Satan to Adam's Spectre, and Eve to Adam's emanation.